sywong2000/ZWOViewFinder/README.md

 ## Sample Screencap

 Below image shows a test of the viewfinder application.
 Note the ROI in white rectangle (highlighted with a RED circle).
-120mm guidescope on 178mc (color)
+120mm guidescope on 178mc (color)<br>
 <img src="/Images/2021-07-24 11_34_14-Greenshot.png" width="80%" height="80%"/>

 <br>
 Below image shows the actual image capturing application.
 SCT ~5000mm focal length on 462mc (color)
 Please note this is just to show the alignment can be done with the magnified ROI in the viewfinder application.
-There's no direct relationship of the FOV between the guidescope and mainscope: i.e. the user has to align them manually.
+There's no direct relationship of the FOV between the guidescope and mainscope: i.e. the user has to align them manually.<br>
 <img src="/Images/2021-07-24 11_35_30-Greenshot.png" width="80%" height="80%"/>